- When the chemicals in medicines breakdown, they can become dangerous.

-Expiry dates can vary widely between different medicines and forms of medicine.
-For example dry tablets are likely to have a later expiry date than liquids.
+Expiry dates can vary widely between different medicines and different forms of medicine.
+For example, dry tablets are likely to have a later expiry date than liquids.
 It doesn't matter what form your medicine is in, all medicines expire, including patches, creams, lotions, ointments, liquids, injections and tablets.

-You need to be particularly careful with certain medicines for life-threatening conditions like:
+All medicines expire, but you need to be particularly careful with certain medicines for serious medical conditions such as:

 - glyceryl trinitrate or GTN for angina and chest pain

 Eye drops also have strict expiry dates.
 Like all medicines, eye drops become less effective when they are out-of-date, but eye drops have the extra complication of becoming more easily contaminated with bacteria.
-A general rule is to never use eye drops after the expiry date, and to throw them out 28 days after you've opened them, even if it is before the expiry date.
+A general rule is to never use eye drops after their expiry date, and to throw them out 30 days after you've opened them, even if it is before the expiry date.

 For your medications to stay effective until the expiry date, you need to store them properly.
 Different medicines need different storage conditions.
 Always follow the instructions on the packaging, which might include storage below 25°C, in a dark place or in the refrigerator at about 4°C. Ask your pharmacist how to store each medicine when you purchase it from the pharmacy.
 This is true for prescribed and over-the-counter medicines.

-What to do if you've been taking expired medicines
+What do I do if I have been taking expired medicines?

 If you discover that you have been taking expired medication, talk to your pharmacist or your doctor.
 You might need to get a fresh, fully active batch.

-It's a good idea to check all of your medicines regularly and get rid of any that are out of date or that you no longer need.
+It's a good idea to check all of your medicines regularly and safely dispose of any that are out of date or that you no longer need.
 Your local pharmacy provides a free and convenient way to dispose of your unwanted or expired medicines responsibly.
 Flushing them down the toilet or putting them in a rubbish bin can be dangerous, and can harm the environment.